Beware of spoilers, including spoilers from later parts.

 Voiced by: Rajeshwari Sachdev (UTV Motion Pictures) (Hindi), (Walt Disney Pictures) (English Subtitled)

 Princess Draupadi is the daughter of Drupada, King of Panchala.
-And the daughter-in-law of the pandavas and the wife and main Love Interest of Arjun.
+And the daughter-in-law of the pandavas and the wife and main Love Interest to Arjun.
 She was introduced alongside her father at her marriage matchmaking contest called the swayamvar where she is to choose her husband from the competing contestants.
 Almost all the assorted monarchs were unable to complete the challenge.
 But Arjun, disguised as a brahmin monk appears in front of her and wins both the contest and her heart immediately.
 As Draupadi gleefully rises up and bashfully greets her new husband, he gently grabs her hand and walks her down from the castle to her new family, as the entire city celebrate their marriage.
 With the Pandavas' survival made public, reaching news to hastinapur, Dhritrashtra invites the Pandavas warmly and greets his new in-law.
 He becomes worried upon learning that she is the daughter of a king.
 Fearing his son's grudge and vindictive tendencies, he announces the kingdom's division.

 Draupadi was last seen hiding in Virata with her family disguising as Sairandhri.
 The queen's personal maid and hair-dresser.